moderndayNeo/Meal-Matchmaker/README.md

 }
 ```

-CSS Animations combine with variables and media queries allowing me to set animation speeds,
+Combine animations with CSS3 variables and media queries, allowing me to set animation speeds,
 component dimensions and layouts by changing only a few key lines of CSS.

 ```css